JohnAD/RJSON/README.md

 | non-existance   | (field missing)   |                       | `undefined`   |  |
 | null / unknown  | `null`            | `None`                | `null`        |  |

 Python does not have a positive means of noting non-existance.
-However `obj.has_key(key)` can detect existance.
+However `key in obj` can detect existance.
 And `del obj[key]` can remove existance.

 Go does not have a positive means of notating unknown vs non-existance.
 Often `nil` will be used to indicate either of those concepts, but `nil` really means "undefined pointer".
 Extra effort must be taken during marshalling/unmarshalling.
 Also see 'omitempty' handling.

 Sadly, some languages, such as C#, have standard libraries that treat unknown and non-existance as the same thing leading to possible security vulnerabilities. (ref) Writing a RJSON library in that language will be ... challenging.

-C supports `NIL` but that distinctly a different thing: a pointer with no reference.
-Like *many* things in a mid-level language like C, supporting null and/or non-existence is left as a excersize to the programmer.
+C supports `NIL` but that is distinctly a pointer with no reference.
+Like *many* things in a mid-level language like C, supporting null and/or non-existence is left as a exersize to the programmer.

-**TLDR:** So, if a RJSON program reads a RJSON document and writes that RJSON document back out:
+**TLDR:** So, if a RJSON library or program reads a RJSON document and writes that RJSON document back out:

-* If a field *does not exist* when it was read, and no change is made to that field, it *should not exist* when it is written.
+* If a field *does not exist* when it was read, and no change is made to that field, it is not written out.
-* If a field is `null` when it was read, and no change is made to that field, it should be `null` when it is written.
+* If a field is `null` when it was read, and no change is made to that field, it should remain `null` when it is written.

 ### `DATA TYPES 3` - An Object's field names may not repeat in the same level of that object